 • Breaking down long term assignments

 • Use of a computer for writing

-• Support using or creating outlines or organizers for writing
+• Support using or creating outlines or graphic organizers

 • Extended time for testing

 Middle School Academic Support Programs

 We are proud to introduce new academic support programs in the Middle School.
 During the 2019-20 school year, we will be offering proctored study halls and Academic Strategies Tutorial classes (see below) with instruction in executive functioning and study skills, as well as a structured program for tutoring sessions and homework completion.
 Please note that some programs have associated costs, but there are many free options (including our Writing, Math, and Science Resource Centers) that Middle Schoolers can access.
 If you have additional questions about the programs, please be in touch with Laura Vachet, Director of Academic Support.

 The Academic Strategies Tutorial is a regularly scheduled class that typically meets three times over the span of each two-week class schedule cycle.
 Students will meet in small groups with an Academic Support staff member to learn skills and strategies to promote academic success.
 The Academic Strategies Tutorial is intended to complement a student’s other classes.
 Lessons may include: planning and scheduling for daily homework, strategies for assessment preparation; effective note-taking skills; reading comprehension strategies; and effectively using the School’s resources and technology.
 Students enroll on a per trimester basis and must be registered for this program within two weeks of the start of the term.
 To enroll in AST, please complete the program agreement here.

 Students electing to join the academic strategies class will meet with an Academic Support staff member in three or four small-group classes per two-week cycle to receive specific, targeted instruction to build note-taking, study, and organizational skills.
 Topics of the class may include: